unplugstudio/mezzanine-boilerplate/docs/frontend-pipeline.md

 ## Package (dependency) management

 You're most likely familiar with [pip], the recommended tool for installing Python packages.
-Javascript has several package managers, but arguably the most popular is npm (Node Package Manager).
+JavaScript has several package managers, but arguably the most popular is npm (Node Package Manager).

 npm will allow us to do in the frontend what we already do in the backend with